aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 1. Click **Add**
 1. Click **Save**

-Create a Lambda function to find groundstation data:
+Create a Lambda function to find ground station data:

 1. Click the "hamburger" menu on the left side
 1. Click **Functions**